Sathvik-kota/ashwam-ml-ai-intern-Kota-Sathvik-Reddy/README.md

 ## Context & Motivation
 In women’s health, incorrect interpretation can be actively harmful.
 For example, misclassifying anxiety as “absent” during a high-stress or hormonal phase, or flipping emotional polarity across runs, can invalidate lived experience and erode trust.

-Because these journals may influence self-reflection, nudges, or clinician conversations, stability and restraint matter more than recall.
+Because these journals may influence self-reflection, downstream nudges, or clinician conversations, stability and restraint matter more than recall.

 Ashwam works with free-form women’s health journals.
 These journals are not clean datasets — they are human.

 A single journal entry can include: